-The project would also strengthen physical education programing for grades 6-12 while improving safety, increasing accessibility and decreasing travel time for many student-athletes.
-Learn more (PDF).
+The project would also strengthen physical education programming for grades 6-12 while improving safety, increasing accessibility and decreasing travel time for many student-athletes.

-Passage of the capital project will required support from 60 percent of the voters, known as a super majority (voters approved the proposal with a 78.5 percent approval rating).
-State building aid will cover 98 percent of the principal and interest costs.
-The remaining 2 percent of costs would be covered locally by existing reserve funds.
-As a result, the project could be completed with no additional local tax impact.
+State building aid is covering 98 percent of the principal and interest costs.
+The remaining 2 percent of costs will be covered locally by existing reserve funds.
+As a result, the project will be completed with no additional local tax impact.

 Heavy machinery moved in on the athletic fields at the middle/high school campus, launching the work on the $37.8 million capital project.